-50 Cent is a record-breaking rap recording artist, entrepreneur, music producer, and actor.
-His debut album, Get Rich or Die Tryin', sold more than 12 million units worldwide, is certified eight times platinum, and was the basis for the semi-autobiographical film of the same title, in which he starred.
-He is the first artist to have four songs in the top ten of Billboard’s Hot 100 since the Beatles in 1964, and in 2012 he released his fifth studio album.
+50 Cent (a.k.a.
+Curtis Jackson) is a record-breaking rap recording artist, entrepreneur, music producer, and actor.
+His debut album, Get Rich or Die Tryin’, sold more than 12 million units worldwide, is certified eight times platinum, and was the basis for the semi-autobiographical film of the same title, in which he starred.
+He is the first artist to have four songs in the top ten of Billboard’s Hot 100 since the Beatles in 1964.
 He published his memoir, the New York Times bestseller From Pieces to Weight, which was hailed as “cool, hard, and vivid, a minor classic of gangster rap noir” (The New York Times).
+He is also the author of Hustle Harder, Hustle Smarter.
 Under the G-Unit brand, his business empire includes a record label, apparel and footwear ventures, vitamin water, and more.
-He also created the nonprofit organization The G-Unity Foundation, which aims to better the life of urban youth.
-Learn more at 50cent.com.
+He created the nonprofit organization The G-Unity Foundation, which aims to better the life of urban youth.
+Follow him on Twitter and Instagram at @50cent.

 "Cool, hard, and vivid, a minor classic of a genre you might call gangster rap noir.
 No fluff here.
 50 Cent tells the story of his life...with a novelist's economy." -- The New York Times

 "50 Cent is unflinchingly honest...in this raw, literate memoir....
 Opinionated, unrepentant, and unabashedly self-promoting, [From Pieces to Weight] celebrates the rapper's peculiar brand of the American Dream." -- Publishers Weekly (starred review)